victor-grajski/victor-grajski.github.io/content/blog/want-to-listen/index.md

     </div>

 <div class="post-content-body-content-content">
-<p>The main things I would like to implement are adding individual songs as well as artists to Want to Listen.
+<p>The main things I would like to implement next are adding individual songs as well as artists to Want to Listen.
 Part of why I went with the carousel approach was to eventually be able to support artist links, something that a playlist approach wouldn't afford.
 When talking about music, people often recommend artists rather than specific albums, and I believe supporting both would be intuitive to users like Sam.
 As I mentioned earlier, I also look forward to expanding the concept to other platforms like watchOS and macOS.</p>

-<p>Finally, I want to conduct usability tests with users to confirm or deny my hypotheses.
+<p>Finally, I want to conduct usability tests to confirm or deny my hypotheses.
 While this project was mainly about practicing my prototyping and UX engineering skills assuming a set scenario and target user, I would love to get feedback and refine my design.</p>
 </div>
 </div>